cornell-cup/cs-reminibot/README.md

 cd ..
 ```

-# Installing JavaScript Dependencies
+# 3. Installing JavaScript Dependencies

-Run the following commands to navigate to the gui directory in static/gui and install JavaScript dependencies.
+Navigate to the cs-reminibot directory and run the following commands to navigate to the gui directory in static/gui and install the JavaScript dependencies.
-You should currently be in the cs-reminibot directory

 ```
 cd static/gui